|Minimum ATAR||70 This figure refers to the ATAR level below which an application will not be considered. This is not a guarantee of admission.|

 Details of the types of ‘bonus points’ commonly available to applicants can be found on our StepUp to Curtin page.

 ATAR and selection rank profile for those offered places wholly or partly on the basis of ATAR in the most recent intake period

 View data on the ATAR and selection rank profile of offers made from the most recent intake period.

 Mature age entry

-Please note that prior to enrolling in this major at Curtin University you will need to be successful in gaining a place as a St John Ambulance Pre-employment Student Ambulance Officer.
+Prior to enrolling in this major at Curtin University you will need to be successful in gaining a place as a St John Ambulance Pre-employment Student Ambulance Officer.

 No prior study in a particular subject is required.
 Applicants must meet the University’s standard entry requirements, which include English competency.
 A letter outlining your pre-selection into the Student Ambulance Officer program from St John Ambulance (WA) will need to be provided.

-Please refer to the following statements before applying for this course:
+Please refer to the following statements on the essential requirements for the fieldwork component of this course:

 Fees for Australian and New Zealand students